-It’s less common that homeowners think of including front yard fencing in their home, but once they see what it can do for their home they consider it.
+It’s less common that homeowners think of including a front yard fencing design in their home, but once they see what it can do for their home they consider it.

 If you’ve been thinking about including a fence in your front yard but aren’t sure what you need or what design options will look best, we’ve curated a few front yard fence ideas to inspire you!

 For some homes, you may not want a fence that will completely obstruct the view of your home but you want enough to keep your front lawn safe and block it off from the road.
 In these cases, a chain-link fence may seem like an option, but you can take it up a notch with a vertical patinated steel fence.
 This fence won’t only look unique, but it’ll also do the job of keeping your lawn safe while having your home look stunning.